vdemyanchenko/SenseCore-Documentation/Docs/QUICK_START.md

 ## 9. Generate a Support Report

 Use `Get DualSense Diagnostic Report` when troubleshooting.
 By default it excludes device paths and platform identifiers.
-Enable `Include Sensitive Identifiers` only when sharing a report privately with support.
+Enable `Include Sensitive Identifiers` only when sharing a private report with support.

 ## Connection Differences